hdl-registers/hdl-registers/doc/sphinx/rst/about/about.rst

 clear list of requirements that was not, and is not, fulfilled by any other project.

 1. Very fast.
-   So that HDL register code generation can be done automatically before each simulation or build, not as a separate step.
+   So that HDL code generation can be done automatically before each simulation or build, not as a separate step.
 2. No hard-coded numbers done by hand.
    Everything should be calculated or inferred:
-   Register addresses, field bit indexes, integer/enumeration field widths, enumeration element encodings, etc.
+   Register addresses, field bit indexes, integer/enumeration widths, enumeration encodings, etc.
 3. Bloat-free.
    Meaning, well-scoped and focused on the important features.
 4. Clean, intuitive, well-documented and easy-to-use API.